Mahy History, Family Crest & Coats of Arms

 Mahy is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Mahy family lived in Norfolk.
 Their name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Mayeux, Normandy.

 Early Origins of the Mahy family

 The surname Mahy was first found in Norfolk where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Mahy family
+Early History of the Mahy family

 This web page shows only a small excerpt of our Mahy research.
 Another 92 words (7 lines of text) are included under the topic Early Mahy History in all our PDF Extended History products and printed products wherever possible.

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Mahy family name include Mayhew, Mahewe, Mahugh, Mayhugh, Mayhuys, Mayhue and others.